LeanVel/iInject/README.md

 isign
 -----
 To successfully sign the iOS binaries after inserting the dylib, the signer needs to support signing from scrach.
-Since the master repository for iSign (https://github.com/saucelabs/isign) does not support this feature, iInjector uses the version implemented by ryu2 (https://github.com/ryu2/isign).
+Since the master repository for iSign (https://github.com/saucelabs/isign) does not support this feature, iInject uses the version implemented by ryu2 (https://github.com/ryu2/isign).

 ```
   $ git clone https://github.com/ryu2/isign